aljithkj02/admin-dash/README.md

 <br/>

 ## Usage
-<p>• To start the server, navigate to the server directory in the terminal/command prompt and run the command npm run server.
+<p>• To start the server, navigate to the server directory in the terminal/command prompt and run the command "npm run server".
 Before running the server, you'll need to create a .env file in the root folder of the project and add the following environment variables:</p>
 <p>- PORT: The port number that the server should listen on.</p>
 <p>- MONGO_URL: The URL of the MongoDB database that the server should connect to.</p>
 <p>- JWT_CLIENT_SECRET: A secret key that the server will use to sign and verify JSON Web Tokens (JWTs).</p>